th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 hyperbolic plane.
-The obvious benefit of such so-called _geometric routing_ approaches is that they don't require any dissemination of information beyond the mathematical function to calculate distances, the coordinate (name) and the set of neighboring nodes.
+The obvious benefit of such so-called _geometric routing_ approaches is that they don't require any dissemination of information beyond the mathematical function to calculate distances, the coordinate (name) and the set of neighboring forwarding elements.
 In such networks, this information is disseminated during initial exchanges when a new forwarding element joins a unicast layer (see below).

 A second approach is to disseminate the values of the distance function to all destinations directly, and constantly updating your